 Over the years, the business has moved - with much of the rest of the UK's clothing trade - first out to Dalston in East London, then to Northern Ireland, then to South Wales.
-The two images on this page are from the Dalston days - a post-war Statement of Account (above) and a sign which is still visible on the side of the old warehouse building in Dalston to this day (below).
+Two of the images on this page are from the Dalston days - a post-war Statement of Account (at the top of the page) and a sign which is still visible on the side of the old warehouse building in Dalston to this day (below).

 In the 1970s and 1980s, the business dropped its historic name and was known simply as Lloyd Menswear, and in the early-1980s, the last Lloyd family members sold the business to a conglomerate called Tern.
 Sadly, Tern couldn't make the business successful, and through the 1980s Lloyd drifted and lost money.

 In 1987, The Roberto Group, one of the UK’s leading suppliers of ties, scarves and menswear, acquired the Lloyd Menswear business, then based in Nantyglo in South Wales.